National Milk Day 2021: What is the difference between A1 and A2 milk?

-The prolin found in A2 milk prevents BCM 7 to reach our body.
+The proline found in A2 milk prevents BCM 7 to reach our body.
 But do you know what is BCM 7 (Beta-Casomorphin-7)?

 BCM 7 is an opioid peptide.
 It is a small protein that does not digest in our body.
-This can lead to indigestion and many researches have shown that it may lead to various other problems or diseases like diabetes etc. So, we can say that proline amino acid in A2 milk prevents BCM 7 from going into our body.
+This can lead to indigestion and many types of research have shown that it may lead to various other problems or diseases like diabetes etc. So, we can say that proline amino acid in A2 milk prevents BCM 7 from going into our bodies.
 But A1 cows do not make proline, so, BCM 7 goes into our body and later it dissolves in the blood.

 It can also be understood that BCM 7 protein is not found in A2 milk cows urine, blood or intestines, but this protein is found in the A1 milk cows, due to this it is difficult to digest.

 Now, we will study how much BCM 7 is dangerous for our body and what the research says on it.
 Some research has also revealed that it is easier to digest A2 milk.
 According to the report of the US National Library of Medicine National Institutes of Health, in A1 beta-casein milk high amounts of BCM 7 is found.
 If it is given to the children, then the problem of diabetes will increase in them.
 This research was done in Scandinavian and the Netherland countries.
 Here, it is found that a large number of people are suffering from diabetes.
 For this, lifestyle may also be one of the reasons but somewhere A1 milk is also connected with the disease.
 Even, Heart disease has also been linked to some extent with this milk.